-The United Kingdom (UK) has declared its purpose to leave the European Union (EU) by 30 March 2019 (so-called Brexit).
-Until now, it is not known under which conditions the Brexit shall occur and which regulations on foreigners will apply after the expected Brexit.
+The United Kingdom (UK) has declared its purpose to leave the European Union (EU), so-called Brexit.
+Still, it is not known when and under which conditions the Brexit shall occur and which regulations will apply after the expected Brexit.

-In order to achieve widest possible clarity, we will continuously provide current information on this website concerning the right of residence of UK nationals and their family members concerned as well as concerning naturalisation of UK nationals in Germany in the event of a Brexit.
+In order to achieve widest possible clarity, we will continuously provide current information on this website concerning the right of residence of UK nationals and their family members concerned, naturalisation of UK nationals in Germany, the exchange of a British driving licence as well as further links in the event of a Brexit.

 Current state of the right of residence of UK nationals and their family members